Hedley Hazelden: Civilian test pilot career

 Hazelden left the RAF in 1947 and he was appointed as the chief test pilot of Handley Page.
 Notably, he carried out the flight test development of the Hastings military transport, the Victor four-jet nuclear weapon carrying V bomber (and later tanker aircraft), and the Hermes and Dart Herald airliners.

 His skill as a pilot enabled him to survive several in-flight failures of prototype aircraft, including that of the prototype Dart Herald, which he was able to crash-land after a catastrophic engine fire en route to the Farnborough Airshow on 28 August 1958.
 With his wife and seven other passengers on board, he belly-landed the airliner in a small field, getting over 80 ft trees, under some power lines, and avoiding a farm roller parked in the field.
 The aircraft was a total loss, but there were no deaths or serious injuries, as all on board escaped through a hole torn in the aircraft by a concealed tree stump.

 A Victor suffered a landing gear failure and had to be belly-landed on the grass runway at RAF Scampton.
 More damage was caused by the recovery of the aircraft than by the crash.
 In all cases, Hazelden was able to report in meticulous detail the events leading up to the crash.

 Later career

 When Handley Page went into voluntary liquidation in March 1970, Hazelden flew for small airlines for several years, and then retired to Lincolnshire.
 He became president of the Handley Page Association in 1978.

 Personal life

-Hedley was a former pupil of the Judd School Tonbridge from 1926 to 1933.
+Hazelden was a pupil of the Judd School, Tonbridge, from 1926 to 1933.
 He married Esma May Jones in March 1942, with whom he had a daughter Valerie.

-Following the passing of his first wife, Hedley married Jennifer Vallee (nee McEwan) in 1987.
+After Esma's death, Hazelden married married Jennifer Vallee (nee McEwan) in 1987.